Use of nigger in proper names: New Zealand

+Turks and Caicos Islands

+There is an island near South Caicos called Nigger Cay.

 United States

 In West Texas, "Dead Nigger Creek" was renamed "Dead Negro Draw"; both names probably commemorate the Buffalo Soldier tragedy of 1877.
 Curtis Island in Maine used to be known as either Negro or Nigger Island.
 The island was renamed in 1934 after Cyrus H. K. Curtis, publisher of the Saturday Evening Post, who lived locally.
 It had a baseball team who wore uniforms emblazoned with "Nigger Island" (or in one case, "Nigger Ilsand").
 Negro Head Road, or Nigger Head Road, referred to many places in the Old South where black body parts were displayed in warning (see Lynching in the United States).

 In Los Angeles, Nigger Alley or Negro Alley was used on maps to signify the street originally called Calle de los Negros in the Spanish and Mexican period, referring to Afromestizo or mulatto Mexican residents.

-In 1971 about 300 students at the University of Vermont protested property owned by the university under the names "Niggerhead Pond" and "Niggerhead Mountain".